Dominican Republic–Haiti border: Border wall

 In February 2023, construction began on a border wall along 164 km of the 392 km border with Haiti.
-The 3.9 m concrete wall is 20-centimeter-thick, topped by a metal mesh, and contains fiber optics for communications, movement sensors, cameras, radar and drones, with 70 watchtowers and 41 access gates for patrolling.
+The 3.9 m concrete wall is 20 centimeters thick, topped by a metal mesh, and contains fiber optics for communications, movement sensors, cameras, radar and drones, with 70 watchtowers and 41 access gates for patrolling.
 The $32 million project would, upon completion, be the second longest border wall in the Americas, after the US-Mexico wall.

 Proposals for a wall came from several Dominican politicians, including Ramfis Trujillo, grandson of Dominican dictator Rafael Trujillo, and current president Luis Abinader, to reduce irregular migration and smuggling.
 Dominican officials claim the wall will slow the illegal drug trade and reduce the risk of gang violence in Haiti from spreading to the Dominican Republic.
 According to the government, the plan is supported by the majority of the Dominican population.

 The project is controversial, with claims that it will do little to reduce illegal migration, encourage bribery of Dominican Republic soldiers, and become a source of conflict.
 The wall is being built in Dominican Republic territory, allowing DR soldiers to patrol on both sides.
 This has become a source of tension, arising from claims that the area on the Haiti-facing side is a no-man's-land, or has been ceded to Haiti by virtue of the wall.